PowerBiDevCamp/TranslationsBuilder/Labs/Hands-on Lab - Building Multi-language Reports for Power BI.md

 <img src="./images/HandsOnLabBuildingMultiLanguageReportsForPowerBI/media/image241.png" style="width:90%" />

+> Now that you understand the theory, it's time to put that theory into practice.

 1. From the **Home** tab on the ribbon, click **Transform Data** to display the Power Query window with queries for the current project.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="./images/HandsOnLabBuildingMultiLanguageReportsForPowerBI/media/image242.png" style="width:70%" />